 Can You Run One Speaker Off Two Channels?

-Audio experts are conflicted on this particular subject, while it is definitely possible to connect two channels on a singular speaker, it might damage lead to damages.
-It can be executed, but the process varies depending on speaker type.
+Audio experts are conflicted on this particular subject, while it is definitely possible to connect two channels on a singular speaker, it might damage lead to damage.
+It can be executed, but the process varies depending on the speaker type.

 How Do You Wire A Speaker To A 2 Channel Amp?